 The sky was a cold blue grey, dusk was approaching, a chill wind blew across the open space ahead.
 Warrior Knight remembered what he had asked, “Will you follow me….”
 They were following him.
 He felt the burden of responsibility, the fear of failure, the ignominy of defeat.
 These emotions drove him on and on.
 He must do this for all cats.
 He was a driven cat.

-But doubt drifted in on that chill breeze, into his mind.
+But doubt drifted into his mind on that chill breeze.
 Can I do this?
 How many warrior cats will die before we find the place that we can call home, the promised land where all twolegs treat cats as equals?

 He quickly brushed the poison of doubt aside.
 “Come my family, come with me to a safe place…….”
 A peregrine falcon circled high in the clear sky above.